fnl/asdm-tm-class/README.md

 To put this into context, representation learning is the stepping stone towards deep learning in natural language processing and a simple CNN classifier is used to exemplify this.

 That then finally brings us to the first truely natural language processing-focused technique: Language modeling.
-We will only give it a brief look, though, to understand the principles of a Markov model, and introdcue the common approach to measuring language model performance: Perplexity.
+We will only give it a brief look, to understand the principles of a Markov model, and introdcue the common approach to measuring language model performance: Perplexity.
-At the end of this part, participants are introduced to how modern Recurrent Neural Networks have completely replaced these old count-based approaches.
-This should help particpants understand the difference between a "regular" RNN cell and the concept of Long-Short Term Memory (LSTM) and why RNNs literally have revolutionized modern NLP.
+This should help particpants understand the difference between a "regular" RNN cell and the concept of Long-Short Term Memory (LSTM) that allow us to integrating over a word's context to generate its embedding.
+We will see that by training language models on raw text, a model can "learn" the structure of language on its own, while this knowledge can later be _transferred_ to downstream tasks - a concept that has revolutionized how modern NLP is done.
+Without going into the technical details (out of scope) we will close this topic by discussing how the Transformer architecture with self-attention allows a feed-forward network to have the same RNN-like context embedding abilities, and made BERT one of the most successfull NLP models in recent times.
+At the end of this part, participants are aware to how modern Deep Learning has completely replaced the old distributional language models.

 A good chunk of this lecture series is dedicated to information extraction, which happens to be the author's favorite speciality:
 We will cover the extraction of document summaries, and briefly discuss how modern deep learning methods can even generate new text (summaries).